sjkelleyjr/trimmr/README.md

 **Live app:** [trimmr.xyz](https://trimmr.xyz/) · **Workflow guides:** [trimmr.xyz/workflows/](https://trimmr.xyz/workflows/)

-Consider adding a product screenshot image to this README (for GitHub social preview and for visitors browsing the repo).

-The first product wedge is animated internet media:

-- GIF
-- animated WebP
-- APNG
-- MP4 and WebM videos

 The first shipping workflow is intentionally narrow:

 1. Choose an animated asset or video from your computer.